gasman/jsspeccy3/README.md

 * `openUrl`: specifies a URL, or an array of URLs, to a file (or files) to load on startup, in any supported snapshot, tape or archive format.
 Standard browser security restrictions apply for loading remote files: if the URL being loaded is not on the same domain as the calling page, it must serve [CORS HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to be loadable.
 * `zoom`: specifies the size of the emulator window; 1 for 100% size (one Spectrum pixel per screen pixel), 2 for 200% size and so on.
 * `sandbox`: if true, all UI options for opening a new file are disabled - useful if you're showcasing a specific bit of Spectrum software on your page.
+* `tapeTrapsEnabled`: if true (the default), the emulator will recognise when the tape loading routine in the ROM is called, and load tape files instantly instead.

 For additional JavaScript hackery, the return value of the JSSpeccy function call is an object exposing a number of functions for controlling the running emulator: